techfromsage/advanced-mis/_recipes/elevate-metrics.md

 Use could be defined as a resource having been viewed by a student, therefore it must have been uploaded at some point, but not necessarily in the reporting period.
 This is different to counting use as having uploaded a document as that may have been uploaded in a previous reporting period, but still have use in this one.

+In both cases, in order to count the academics we need to be looking at the resources that were used in order to work out who uploaded them.

 Here we give two variations of a query which use these two definitions of `using Talis Elevate`.

 ```redshift